VisionEval/VisionEval-Docs/docs/04-inputs.md

+Once VisionEval model has been installed, a directory with sample data will be available within the model directory (e.g., `../models/VERSPM/`, note `..` refers to the parent directory of the unzipped installer file).

+The model directory serves the dual purposes of providing sample data and serving as a template for local modification to other locations.

+The default VERSPM and VERPAT directories contains sample input files for the Rogue Valley region in Oregon, while the default VE-State directory contains sample input files for the State of Oregon.
+These inputs can be modified or replaced to investigate the impacts of policy changes or to model a different region.

+The `defs` directory contains five model definition files which is introduced in [Set-Up Inputs](#defs)

-The majority of input files are csv-formatted text files.
+The `inputs` directory contains a number of `CSV` and `JSON` files that provide inputs for the modules.
+Each module specifies what input files it needs.
+The majority of input files are `CSV` formatted text files.
 The names of the file identify the geography level for the input data.
 For example, azone_hh_pop_by_age.csv is the input for household population by age, and should have data at the Azone level.
 Each input file has:

 * **Field names** identifying dataset names
 * **Year** field when inputs vary by model year